 People process this information through the nervous system.
 This tells an individual to react either with a motor and/or a behavioural response.
 For example, if a butterfly touches someone’s arm, the brain would receive a message that they could either feel or see that butterfly.
 How a person reacts to that sensation is dependent on how their body interprets sensations.
 They could brush the butterfly to one side, scream, wave their hands in the air or stand still in fright; they may be delighted or scared.
 Everyone’s reaction can be different.

 Sensory integration usually occurs automatically and unconsciously without any effort.
 Someone with a difficulty may have a SPD.
 One in 20 children have some degree of SPDs - however, it is not currently recognised as a diagnosable condition.

 A child with SPD may have reactions which can be difficult to understand and explain.
 Their body is automatically reacting to what is around them by being in a ‘fight or flight’ mode, and this can be wrongly interpreted as bad behaviour.
 Every day these children may feel overwhelmed, anxious, depressed, or appear aggressive.

-Children usually present with three types of responses to sensations: under-react, sensory seeking and over-react.
+Children usually present with three types of responses to sensations: under-reaction, sensory seeking and over-reaction.

 - Children who appear to under-react may appear withdrawn or be difficult to engage in an activity, be slow to respond, with poor inner drive; apathetic.

 - Children who over-react may appear to be excessively emotional in response to events, irritable, avoidant of change; impulsive or aggressive.

-With seven different senses, three different ways of reacting, and every child’s response being unique, there is no one solution.
+With eight different senses, three different ways of reacting, and every child’s response being unique, there is no one solution.

-Parents can help by noticing their child’s behaviours eg if their child needs a quiet place to go to if there is too much noise.
+Parents can help by noticing their child’s behaviours eg if their child needs a quiet place to go to when there is too much noise.